-For some time now, I’ve wanted to review one of my favorite drum sets.
-For some reason, I’ve been thinking about the best tabletop drum set.
+For some time now, I’ve wanted to review one of my favorite drum sets, and here we are, below you will find the best tabletop drum set on the market this year

-And many people have asked me whether or these drums kits are any good.
+And many people have asked me whether or these drum kits are any good.

 Well, it does not surprise me since any technology that comes up must arouse interest among consumers.
 So, you are in the right place to find out for yourself.